Alternatives for VA disability firms

 Where Pete fits

-Pete works on the VA case file.
-It organizes the case record, finds gaps, surfaces follow-up, structures condition evidence, and keeps the workup current when new records arrive.
+With Pete, the VA case file stays current as an operating layer organizes the record, finds gaps, coordinates follow-up, tracks connected-tool context, structures condition evidence, and keeps the workup current when new records arrive.

 Comparison for VA disability work